cwilling/xkeys-server/api/README.md

 - [_events.c_](events.c) is a C source program which, when compiled displays device events from any attached device as they occur.
 In this _api_ directory, compile with `gcc -o events events.c -lmosquitto` and then run the resulting `./events` to watch for device events.

-Of course, Javascript clients are also possible.
+### NodeJS/Javascript
+Of course, NodeJS/Javascript clients are also possible.
+However there is no preference for them just because the _xkeys-server_ is a NodeJS application.
+No extra efficiency or affinity accrues to them since all communication with the server is via JSON encoded messages.
 The examples here use modules already available in the higher level _xkeys-server/node_modules_ directory.
 - [_device_list.js_](device_list.js) is a command line Javascript/NodeJS application which demonstrates how to connect to the MQTT server and publish a request for a list of connected X-keys devices which is then displayed.
 In the _api_ directory, run `./device_list.js`
 - [_events.js_](events.js) is another Javascript/NodeJS command line application.
 It displays events from any connected device as they occur.
 - [_ledonoff.js_](ledonoff.js) is a command line application to turn the second (red) LED of any connected device on or off.
 To turn the LED(s) on, run `./ledonoff.js on` and run `./ledonoff.js off` to turn them off.